SEO Keyword Research Tips for Solicitors, Lawyers and Law Firms

 Use Your Geographical Locations

-We would recommend using your geographical locations in your research and looking beyond headline terms such as “Solicitors Cambridge” to searches more focussed on practice areas such as “divorce solicitors London” or “housing solicitors London”.
+We would recommend using your geographical locations in your research and looking beyond headline terms such as “Solicitors Cambridge” to searches more focused on practice areas such as “divorce solicitors London” or “housing solicitors London”.
 The more targeted the location and practice area is, the more likely a visit is going to convert into an enquiry.

 Do you keep data on the geographical location of your new clients?
 This type of data can really help to inform an SEO campaign and your keyword research.